greearb/lanforge-scripts/README.md

 The `lf_wifi_rest_example.pl` script shows how one might call the other scripts from within a script.

-### Installation ###
-These scripts call each other and rely on the structure of this directory.
-To use these scripts in other locations, such as your laptop, either copy the entire scripts directory or do a __git clone__ of this repository.
-Just copying one script to a separate directory is going to break its requirements.

 ### Examples and Documents ###
 Read more examples in the [scripting LANforge](http://www.candelatech.com/lfcli_api_cookbook.php) cookbook.